 Why Quince Brandy is So Rare and Expensive?

-For some people that plan to buy quince brandy in the UK, this fruit may be totally unknown, a brandy made out of it even more.
+For some people that plan to buy quince brandy in Germany, this fruit may be totally unknown, a brandy made out of it even more.
 The fruit itself it’s very rare and it doesn’t grow everywhere, like apple or pear for instance.
 Quince is unique for other things like it’s taste, smell and the amount sugar and juice in it.
 This is the first reason why this brandy is so expensive.
 There are a lot of varieties of this brandy on the Balkan market, but just a small percent of it is authentic and actually got from quince.

 Over 90 percent of brandies, you will buy are yellow, very sweet and with strong quince scent.
 This might sound nice, but in reality is a total opposite of what this brandy should be.
 If the brandy is made just from quince it should be transparent, unless it was in an oak barrel for at least three years.
 Second, of all, the smell of it can’t be as hard as of the fruit.
 The source of the quince’s smell is in its crust which loses its essence when distilled.
 Sweet and the vivid taste are a clear sign for high sugar level or worse, artificial additives.